Gramatica A The Verb Gustar Answers: Complete Guide

 • Disgustar expresses dislike: Me disgusta esperar.

-Mastering these creates a ripple effect across many Spanish conversations Simple, but easy to overlook..
+Mastering these creates a ripple effect across many Spanish conversations That's the part that actually makes a difference..

 Final Thoughts